 Green materials, on the other hand, contain significantly more Nitrogen, which is important to plants for the creation of amino acids.
 It also aids plants in providing a source of protein to microorganisms in the soil, which aids in speeding up the decomposition process.
 These materials should be used in moderation.

 Examples of green materials are vegetable peels, clippings of grass, fresh manure, coffee grounds, seaweed, and fresh cuttings of garden plants.
-There are many different kinds of manures you can use in compost: chicken, sheep, horse, cow, and rabbit being the most popular options.
+There are many different kinds of manures you can use in compost: chicken, sheep, horse, cow, and rabbit are the most popular options.
 Never use it fresh, though – let it break down first.

 (Also, never use the manure of meat-eating animals – including pigs – or humans to avoid the potential spreading of diseases.)